Bisola Makanjuola

 Bisola Makanjuola (born 29 August 1996) is a Nigerian freestyle wrestler.
 She won two silver and two gold medals in the African Championship between 2014 and 2020.

 Sports career

 Bisola first win at the African Championship was in 2014 in Tunis where she competed in the 55 kilo category and earned a silver medal.
-In 2017, she participated at the same event but this time held in Marrakech, Morocco and also won a silver medal in the 60kg category.
+In 2017, she participated at the same event but this time held in Marrakech, Morocco and also won a silver medal in the 60 kg category.

-At the 2018 African Wrestling Championship held in Port Harcourt, Makanjuola defeated her opponent and came first in the 59kg winning the gold medal.
+At the 2018 African Wrestling Championship held in Port Harcourt, Makanjuola defeated her opponent and came first in the 59 kg winning the gold medal.

-The 2020 African Wrestling Championship competition at Algiers also ended with her victory as Makanjuola won the gold medal for the 59kg category.
+The 2020 African Wrestling Championship competition at Algiers also ended with her victory as Makanjuola won the gold medal for the 59 kg category.